-India got independent in 1947, the situation of infrastructure was in abysmal condition hardly there were good roads.
+India got independent in 1947, the situation of infrastructure was in an abysmal condition hardly there were good roads.
 The highways were in shambles.
-The tourism was also negligible.
+Tourism was also negligible.
 All the cars were imported, India had no production of cars or any other automobile.
-A drive more than 200 km was not possible, the cars which were used as taxi initially were foreign brands such as Dodge, Chrysler and Fiat.
+A drive more than 200 km was not possible, the cars which were used as taxi initially were foreign brands such as Dodge, Chrysler, and Fiat.
 Hindustan motors an indigenous car manufacturing unit had been launched in 1942 but those were just assembly plants reassembling the foreign manufactured cars on the Indian soil.
 You come to know about the taxi services in India.

 Taxi Services in India

 Hindustan motors starting manufacturing a model of Morris motors which was called Morris Oxford.
 In times to come it became a cult in India and the brand “Ambassador” became world famous.
 Another car manufacturer which was making cars in technical collaboration with Chrysler and Fiat the company was known as Premier automobiles and it manufactured Dodge, Plymouth and Fiat 110 D models.
 The 110 D model became very famous in India and later on was given the name Fiat “PadminI”